jamii/jamii.github.com/source/_posts/2016-05-12-notes-on-intelligence-and-how-to-get-it-why-schools-and-cultures-count.markdown

 __The chapter 'Raising your child's intelligence... and your own' did not in fact discuss raising intelligence in adults.
 Come to think of it, I don't think there was any discussion in the entire book of whether intelligence is mutable in adults.__

 __I am certainly convinced now that much more research into early life interventions is warranted.
-If the examples here aren't just cherry-picked flukes then the potential knock-on benefits for society are huge.__
+If the examples here aren't just cherry-picked flukes then the potential knock-on benefits for society far outweigh the costs.__